After your solar is installed in Perth: a 30-day checklist

 - Zero generation during daylight hours

-Record your first week's generation: Note your daily generation for the first clear days after installation.
-A rough benchmark for Perth:
+Record your first week's generation.
+Note your daily generation for the first clear days after installation.
+A rough benchmark for a north-facing Perth system on a clear December day:

 Significant deviation from these ranges on clear days may indicate a wiring issue, inverter fault, or panel problem.
-Don't panic — one low day from cloud cover is normal.
+Don't panic: one low day from cloud cover is normal, and generation is naturally lower outside the December-January peak.
 A persistent 20%+ shortfall on clear days warrants a call to your installer.

 How to check: